waypaver/pushups/README.md

 Same thing goes for editing or adding files in pushups/pushups/assets.
 Gulp is watching and will update the files in pushups/pushups/static (where Django is looking for files and where I have edited the base.html file to look for static files).

-There is no need to add any sources to the HTML as all files are concatenated into main.min.css, vendor.min.css, main.min.js, and vendor.min.js.
+***No need to add any sources to the HTML as all files are concatenated into main.min.css, vendor.min.css, main.min.js, and vendor.min.js.